 Morning Prayer, Thursdays at 8 am online

 Compline, Thursdays at 6 pm online (as part of the weekly Benedictine Spirituality Gathering)

 Walking the Labyrinth can be an entry into sacred space and time, a simple walking meditation which helps a person center and be more attuned to the presence of God.
-At St. Alban’s our labyrinth is octagonal, a shape that fits in best with the setting of our church patio.
 This labyrinth was built many years ago by St. Alban’s parishioners.